 ANÁIL, which means ‘breath’ in Irish, was founded in 1993.
 The association was originally known as the Asthma Nurses Association of Ireland.
 However, in 2000 the name was changed to the Respiratory Nurses Association of Ireland to reflect the growing diversity of respiratory patients, and expanding of the role of asthma nurses to encompass diseases such as COPD, pulmonary fibrosis and bronchiectasis.

-The association has since grown from a membership of twenty in 1995 to over 80 in 2016.
+The association has since grown from a membership of twenty in 1993 to 130 in 2018.
 We welcome, as members, all nurses who are involved in the care of patients with respiratory conditions.
 ANAIL provides a supportive network and encourages information sharing, best practice and research collaboration through the website, regular email updates, and email discussion.

 ANÁIL supports its members by fostering networking with other respiratory specialists and organisations.